-A focus of the Centre of Mission is supporting local churches, with Karen and Stephen taking regular services within the rural deanery.
-The two evangelists also have a diocesan role, with Stephen supporting Connor Youth Officer Christina Baillie at events across the diocese, and Karen supporting Children’s Ministry Project Officer Victoria Jackson with activities including school assemblies and puppet shows.
+A focus of the Centre of Mission is supporting local churches, with Karen and Step taking regular services within the rural deanery.
+The two evangelists also have a diocesan role, with Ste supporting Connor Youth Officer Christina Baillie at events across the diocese, and Karen supporting Children’s Ministry Project Officer Victoria Jackson with activities including school assemblies and puppet shows.

-One very visual aspect of the Centre if Mission is the Glencairn Community Garden, established and managed by Stephen Whitten, which has transformed a derelict piece of land behind St Andrew’s Church in Glencairn into a vibrant community garden, growing a selection of flowers, grasses and vegetables which are harvested by and for the local community.
+One very visual aspect of the Centre of Mission is the Glencairn Community Garden which has transformed a derelict piece of land behind St Andrew’s Church in Glencairn into a vibrant community garden, growing a selection of flowers, grasses and vegetables which are harvested by and for the local community.
 Among those working on the raised beds and in the two polytunnels are volunteers provided by the Northern Ireland Parole Board and local people wanting to share the garden experience.

 To find out more about Connect Base, or to express an interest in volunteering with one of the Centre of Mission projects, you can contact Karen Webb – Email: email@example.com